-- Open collar draft damper fully to provide maximum draft. - 2.
+- 1. Open collar draft damper fully to provide maximum draft. - 2.
 Open the feed door and place several wads of crushed paper in the firebox. - 3.
 Lay small stacks of kindling on the paper to start the fire. - 4.
-Light the paper and kindling, close the door and secure tightly. - Add fuel after fire is burning briskly.
+Light the paper and kindling, close the door and secure tightly. - 5.
+Add fuel after fire is burning briskly.
 Use care not to smother the kindling fire when adding wood.
-Close the door and secure tightly. - Adjust the collar draft damper and door spin draft control.
-The more closed the spin draft is set, the lower and slower the fire will burn.
+Close the door and secure tightly. - 6.
+Adjust the collar draft damper and hearth slide draft damper controls.
+The more closed the collar draft damper and slide damper are set, the lower and slower the fire will burn.
 The more open, the faster and hotter the fire will burn.
-Do not overfire the stove.
+Do not over fire the stove.